jerdra/bake/README.md

 ## Installation

+Simply download the `bake` binary from one of the pre-compiled binaries listed here: https://github.com/jerdra/bake/releases/tag/v0.1.0

+You may modify your `PATH` variable to include the `bake` program if you'd like to use it in any directory.

+### Cargo Installation

 At the moment `bake` can be installed using `cargo install` after cloning the repository to your local computer.
 Note that you will need to install Rust build tools and `cargo` in order for this to work (see [How to Install Rust](https://doc.rust-lang.org/book/ch01-01-installation.html))

 ```